zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### groupHeaderTemplate `String`

-The template for group header item.
+The template which is used to render the group header when the grid is grouped by the column field.
+By default the name of the field and the current group value is displayed.The fields which can be used in the template are:

 #### Example
     <kendo:grid-column groupHeaderTemplate="groupHeaderTemplate">